-And since thoughts are not an indisputable life truth of some sort, we can work to change them and the behaviours that result from them.
+And since thoughts are not an indisputable life truth of some sort, we can work to change them and the behaviors that result from them.
 Want to give it a shot?
 Read on for some surprising ways that CBT can help you and your team.

 Surprising benefits of CBT

 You can harness the power of CBT without a therapist